Rule 2: The Practice

 - the name of the judge who rendered the judgment or ruling complained of;

-- a statement identifying the party on whose behalf the brief is filed and the party's
+- a statement identifying the party on whose behalf the brief is filed and the party’s status before the court;

-- the nature of the brief, whether original, in reply, or supplemental;
+- the nature of the brief, whether original, in reply, or supplemental; and

-- the name of counsel, with address and telephone number, by whom the brief is filed,
+- the name of counsel, with mailing address, email address, and telephone number, by whom the brief is filed, and a designation of the parties represented.

 2-12.4.
-Appellant's Brief
+Appellant Brief

 - The brief of the appellant shall contain, under appropriate headings and in the order indicated: